Accounting-Companion/TallyConnector/docs/Readme.md

 //GetCompaniesList() Returns List of companies opened in Tally List<Company> CompaniesList = await  Ctally.GetCompaniesList();

-//FetchAllTallyData() will get all tally masters like Groups/Ledgers ...etc., in Tally.Groups,Tally.Ledgers lists await Ctally.FetchAllTallyData("ABC Company");
+//FetchAllTallyData() will get all tally masters like Groups/Ledgers ...etc., in Tally.Masters await Ctally.FetchAllTallyData("ABC Company");
+//Ex:
+//masterType can be Ledgers,Groups ... or any masters from Tally string masterType = "Ledgers"
+List<BasicTallyObject> LedgerMasters = Ctally.Masters.Find(master => master.MasterType == masterType).Masters;

 //To Get Full Object from Tally use Specific methods like GetGroup, GetLedger, GetCostCategory,GetCostCenter ..etc.,
 //For Ex.
 For getting Group by name
-Group TGrp = await Ctally.GetGroup("TestGroup");
+Group TGrp = await Ctally.GetGroup<Group>("TestGroup");

 //To Create/Alter/Delete/Cancel Group,Ledger,Voucher from Tally use Specific methods like PostGroup, PostLedger, PostCostCategory,PostCostCenter ..etc.,
 //For Ex.
 To create group
-PResult result = await TTally.PostGroup(new Group()
+PResult result = await Ctally.PostGroup(new Group()
             {
                 Name = "TestGroup",
                 Parent = "Sundry Debtors",
             });
 //For Ex.
-To Alter group we need to Set Group.Action to Delete and use the same method PResult result = await TTally.PostGroup(new Group()
+To Alter group we need to Set Group.Action to Delete and use the same method PResult result = await Ctally.PostGroup(new Group()
             {
                 OldName = "TestGroup",
                 Name = "TestGroup_Edited",